-The Responsible Father Registry gives a man who has fathered a child with a woman to whom he is not married to the right to be noticed when an adoption or a termination of parental rights action occurs.
+The Responsible Father Registry gives a man who has fathered a child with a woman to whom he is not married to the right to be notified when an adoption or a termination of parental rights action occurs.

 How does DSS help?